About New Paltz

 School of Science & Engineering

-There are nearly 100 undergraduate and over 50 graduate degree programs offered at New Paltz.
+There are over 100 undergraduate and over 50 graduate degree programs offered at New Paltz.

 1. Psychology